joaovicente/spring-cloud-microservices-book/chapter1.md

 After having installed Spring Boot you can now create a template web project called wordcount using the command line as follows.

 ```
-spring init -d=web -groupId=com.apm4all -artifactId=wordcount wordcount
+spring init -d=web -groupId=com.apm4all -artifactId=sentencestats sentencestats
 ```

 > We invoked spring init using `-d` option which defines comma-separated list of dependencies required.
 In this case since we want to create a web service, we picked the web dependency.
 >
 > We also chose to define the groupId and artifactId, but we could have left it to defaults.
 Type `spring help init` to learn more about the defaults and available dependencies
 >
 > There is another way you can get a template, using Spring Initializr \([http://start.spring.io](http://start.spring.io)\), but I chose to use command line in this book as it is easier to follow step-by-step.